 - Students may receive assistance with maintenance of their exercise programs after discharge from physical therapy, formal rehabilitation, or in their recovery from athletic or sports injuries.

-- Assistants are available for some participants; a student's qualified personal assistant may also participate in this course by either enrolling in the class themselves or by signing a volunteer waiver agreement.
+- Assistants are available for some participants; a student's qualified personal assistant may also participate or assist by either enrolling in the class themselves or by signing a volunteer waiver agreement.

-- Courses can be taken for either a letter grade or credit/no credit.
-Forms are available in Admission and records.
+- Courses can be taken for either a letter grade or pass/no pass.

 The Personal Exercise Plan

-Upon a student's initial enrollment in the IVC Adapted Fitness Program, IVC staff will coordinate with a participant's past medical treatments and/or therapy, current physical ability and personal goals to develop a Personal Exercise Plan.
-This customized plan, designed at first enrollment in Adapted Fitness Program, considers your fitness goals, your relevant medical background and your current physical ability.
-Baseline objective measures may include strength, balance and flexibility measures, body fat, girth and weight measurements, resting heart rate and blood pressure, and sub-maximal VO2.
-This information will be used to establish a list of recommended exercises and activities to help you reach your fitness goals while accommodating any special physical needs.
-Plans are re-assessed throughout the course of each semester, and term-to-term for continuing students, and modified accordingly.
+Upon a student's initial enrollment in the IVC Adapted Fitness Program, IVC staff will develop a Personal Exercise Plan.
+This customized plan considers your fitness goals, your relevant medical background and your current physical ability.
+Baseline objective measures may include strength, balance flexibility, body composition, anthropometric and weight measurements, resting heart rate, blood pressure, and sub-maximal VO2.
+This information will be used to establish a list of recommended exercises and activities to help you reach your fitness goals while accommodating any unique physical needs.
+Plans are reassessed throughout the course of each semester and modified accordingly.

 Equal Fitness Opportunity